+Pregnancy: Paracetamol: No known risks associated with use during pregnancy.
 Codeine: Should be used with caution during the first trimester.
 In the event of prolonged treatment during pregnancy, the risk of neonatal abstinence syndrome should be taken into account.

-Breastfeeding:

-Codeine is contraindicated in women during breastfeeding (see section 4.3).
+Breastfeeding: Codeine should not be used during breastfeeding (see section 4.3).

-At normal therapeutic doses codeine and its active metabolite may be present in breast milk at very low doses and is unlikely to adversely affect the breast fed infant.
-However, if the patient is an ultra-rapid metaboliser of CYP2D6, higher levels of the active metabolite, morphine, may be present in breast milk and on very rare occasions may result in symptoms of opioid toxicity in the infant, which may be fatal.
+At normal therapeutic doses, codeine and its active metabolite may be present in breast milk at very low doses and is unlikely to adversely affect the breast fed infant.
+However, if the patient is an ultrarapid metaboliser of CYP2D6, higher levels of the active metabolite, morphine, may be present in breast milk and on very rare occasions may result in symptoms of opioid toxicity in the infant, which may be fatal.